Finite element methods for electroneutral multicomponent electrolyte flows: Spatial discretization

 \subsection{Discretized problem}

 Our discrete variational formulation of \cref{eq:steady_ensosm} can be obtained by multiplying the equations with suitable test functions and integrating over $\Omega$.
-The pressure and viscous terms in \cref{eq:steady_ns} as well as the gradient terms on the left-hand side of \cref{eq:steady_osm} are integrated-by-parts, and all boundary terms vanish owing to our BCs in \cref{eq:steady_ensosm_bcs}.
+The pressure and viscous terms in \cref{eq:steady_ns}, as well as the gradient terms on the left side of \cref{eq:steady_osm}, are integrated by parts, and all boundary terms vanish owing to our BCs in \cref{eq:steady_ensosm_bcs}.
 Following \cite{baier2024high} we also add \textit{density consistency terms} to \cref{eq:steady_mavg}.